-This savory gratin that not only looks like a showstopper on the table, but has loads of flavor without the addition of excess sugar, butter or cream.
+This dish looks like a showstopper on the table, and it has loads of flavor without the addition of excess sugar, butter or cream.

 My recipe is definitely lighter than my grandma’s baked brown-sugar-topped sweet potatoes (which will always have a place in my heart).

 There’s no cream or butter to weigh it down — an invitation to load the plate with more sides, which is especially appealing on the Thanksgiving table when there’s lots of other dishes to choose from.

 Instead, the seasonings in this gratin include bold chili spices, fresh lime, olive oil and just a touch of maple syrup.
 Keeping it simple which leaves room to appreciate the taste of sweet potatoes as the star ingredient.

 Spices with warm, bold overtones enhance the mellow nature of sweet potatoes, and the topping I use here — a blend of Parmesan, tangy soft goat cheese and crunchy pumpkin seeds — plays off both elements.

 I tend to gravitate toward bolder seasonings when I make quick everyday meals with sweet potatoes, like a family-favorite Smoky Sweet Potato Black Bean Chili.

 The sweet potatoes in this recipe are sliced thin, so that after baking their texture is tender while the outside edges turn golden and slightly crisp — it’s such a great contrast!